 “Bhangra Paa Lehn De” is the track that Achanak produced a video for on this album.
-I’ve tried to find it on line, but not been able to source it.
-This is another great track, and one where Vijay on vocals has exceled.
+I’ve tried to find it online, but not been able to source it.
+This is another great track and one where Vijay on vocals has excelled.
 It does really seem that Dyaalpuri and Achanak are a match made in heaven.

 “Hai Margaye” is a very witty track which is infused with reggae beats.
 During the track we hear the voices of 3 characters discussing reggae music and Punjabi vocals, and the valetti in the trio mistakes the “Hai Margaye” for “Hail Marley” (as a tribute to Bob Marley).

 The next track is a remix of “Dhol to Vajja”, another slick well-produced track.